gassayy/gassa.github.io/_posts/2013-07-30-scala-future.md

 }
 ```

-<a name="footnote1">[1]</a> The code example is from a book called "Learning Concurrent Programming in Scala" (http://www.packtpub.com/application-development/learning-concurrent-programming-scala-second-edition)
+<a name="footnote1">[1]</a> The code example is from book "Learning Concurrent Programming in Scala" (http://www.packtpub.com/application-development/learning-concurrent-programming-scala-second-edition)